filecoin-project/FIPs/FRCs/frc-f3_delegated_authority.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the FIP.-->
-Avoid a full network upgrade for setting F3 activation parameters by instead delegating parameter setting to the Lotus, Forest, and Venus implementation teams, who will set these parameters on-chain for one-time use on mainnet.
+Avoid a full network upgrade for setting F3 activation parameters by instead delegating parameter setting to the Lotus, Forest, and Venus implementation teams, who will set these parameters using a multi-signer-owned smart contract for one-time use on mainnet.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 This FRC proposes introducing an on-chain smart contract that can manage F3 parameters dynamically.
 This contract would be owned/controlled through a multi-signature mechanism requiring consensus from all three major Filecoin implementations (Lotus, Forest, and Venus).
 The contract would allow for a one-time parameter update based on mainnet passive test results, effectively combining what would have been two network upgrades into one while maintaining security through multiple stakeholder approval, full onchain transparency, and built-in time delays for community review.
+Additionally, the contract is designed to automatically disable itself after the F3 activation date or 2025-08-01, whichever comes first, ensuring that any changes are deliberate and well-considered, while preventing indefinite alterations.

 ## Change Motivation
 <!--The motivation is critical for FIPs that want to change the Filecoin protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the FIP solves.
 FIP submissions without sufficient motivation may be rejected outright.-->